 The ABA Online Program is designed for working professionals and students not wishing or unable to come to campus for classes.
 Students complete the VCS and an optional Intensive Practicum over one year.
 Students also have the option of earning an M.Ed. in Special Education through an additional year of coursework.
-The online program utilizes state of the art online education technology that maximizes opportunities for high-quality participation with instructors and peers.
-Students need only a reliable internet connection, a headset, and a computer to participate in real-time classes held in the late afternoons.
+While many other online programs offer asynchronous coursework, our synchronous program offers courses as close as you can get to being in a real classroom by utilizing state of the art online education technology that maximizes opportunities for high-quality, real-time participation with instructors and peers.
+Students need only a reliable internet connection, a headset, and a computer to participate in classes held in the late afternoons.

 *The Behavior Analyst Certification Board, Inc.® has approved the University of Washington ABA course sequence as meeting the coursework requirements for eligibility to take the Board Certified Behavior Analyst Examination.
 Applicants will have to meet additional requirements to qualify.